 Dana Center Role

-Paula provides leadership and oversight of the professional learning tools, products, and services for the Dana Center Mathematics Pathways, an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
+Paula provides leadership and oversight of the professional learning tools, products, and services for the Dana Center Mathematics Pathways, a transformative redesign to modernize entry-level college mathematics programs through working with states, systems, universities, and colleges.
 In this role, she develops tools and services that support local leaders and works with external organizations to coordinate and mobilize math pathways efforts.
 Paula also leads a team of experienced facilitators who serve as a field presence in the work of the Center to foster collaboration among various stakeholders at the state, system, region, and institution levels.

 Before Joining the Dana Center

 For 20 years, Paula served Temple College (Texas) as a mathematics professor, lead of the developmental mathematics department, and division director of student success.
 In the latter role, she directed a college division that included developmental education, adult education and literacy, English as a second language, tutoring services, and the TRIO program.
 Paula led the redesign of developmental education using the DCMP principles that increased student success.
 As a mathematics professor, she taught various mathematics courses, including DCMP’s Foundations of Mathematical Reasoning, Statistical Reasoning, and Frameworks for Mathematics and Collegiate Learning.

 M.A., Mathematics Education, The University of Texas at Austin

 B.A., Mathematics Education, The University of Texas at Austin

 Empowering students through math pathways.
 Presented at Achieving the Dream’s 14th annual conference, Nashville, TN (February 2018).